Hot Gadget: Speed Up Your Home With 4 THz

 Argument: According to Moore's Law the number of transistors that could be placed on a computer chip would double every 18 months which has been the case since the 1970s.
 Gordon Moore has though revised his law since then which could give us a microprocessor of 4 THz by 2025.

 Questions: Will there be need for more than 100 TB storage memory for the home market?
+How far will it go with cloud hosting?
 What else can drive the development of home computers than moving images, as in movies and games?

 Comments: